microsoft/api-guidelines/Guidelines.md

 }
 ```

-The results of a request against the delta link may span multiple pages but MUST be ordered by the service across all pages in such a way as to ensure a deterministic result when applied in order to the response that contained the delta link.
+The results of a request against the delta link may span multiple pages but MUST be ordered by the service across all pages in such a way as to ensure a deterministic result when applied to the response that contained the delta link.

 If no changes have occurred, the response is an empty collection that contains a delta link for subsequent changes if requested.
 This delta link MAY be identical to the delta link resulting in the empty collection of changes.